mobitar/MBSpacialViewController/README.md

 ![image](https://github.com/mobitar/MBSpacialViewController/blob/gh/demo.gif?raw=true)

 ## Overview
 MBSpacialViewController lets you create an arbitrarily complex map of view controllers in 2D space.

+Why would you want to do that?
+Because it's cool.
+That's why.

 Using gestures, you can navigate up, down, left, and right from any view controller.

 A map is automatically generated and displayed in the bottom left corner.

 ##Usage
 <br>Usage is best explained by checking out the easy to follow sample code.
 Basically:</b><br><br>